CDEC Function in VBA

 Expression: This is nothing but the value that we are trying to convert to the decimal data type.
 This could be either a direct numerical value or a variable that holds the numerical value.

 - Before we see how to convert the value to decimal data types, let me brief you about the decimal data type in detail.

-- So, to store decimal values to the variables we need to declare the variable as “Variant” data type then by using the VBA CDEC function we can convert to the decimal data type.
+- So, to store decimal values to the variables, we need to declare the variable as a “Variant” data type.
+Then by using the VBA CDEC function, we can convert to the decimal data type.

 Examples of using VBA CDEC Function

 We will see a few examples in the below section of the article.

 For example, look at the below VBA code.